oscarfevre/Android-Phone-Status-Reporting-Tool/README.md

 Overview

 - Foreground service (`MetricService`) periodically reads metrics and posts to Slack and/or your API.
+- Location is requested via Google’s FusedLocationProvider with a GPS/network fallback so you get a fix even on devices without Play Services.
 - Simple UI (`App` activity) to enter the Incoming Webhook URL, an API endpoint, and an optional API key, then start/stop the service.
 - Boot receiver (`BootReceiver`) can auto-start the service after device boot if a webhook URL is stored.